A general framework for Krylov ODE residuals with applications to randomized Krylov methods: A general framework for Krylov ODE residuals

 \subsection{Bounding the error in terms of the residual}

 Similar to what we discussed in \Cref{sec:residual}, the residual norm can be used to obtain a bound for the \emph{error} of the Krylov ODE solution.
-We focus here on the cases that $D$ is the first or second derivative, as these are by far the most important cases in practice.
-In both cases, the Krylov error can be characterized as the solution of the ODE
+We note that the Krylov error $\vxi_m(t) = \vy(t) - \vy_m(t)$ satisfies